 By keeping domain and hosting separate, you have an easier time dealing with these problems without affecting your domain.
 You’ll still have access to your domain dashboard and are in control.

 So you’ve got multiple domains, each of which is hosted on a different service.
-This makes it easier to manage your domains all under one roof as you are able to manage several domains all from a single account.
+This makes it easier to manage your domains all under one roof as you can manage several domains all from a single account.

-If you are considering a website project, then it’s critical to understand the difference between domain registration and web hosting and the way they work together but also act like different products.
+If you are considering a website project, then it’s critical to understand the difference between domain registration and web hosting and the way they work together but also acts like different products.

-We also understood what it’s recommended to separate the web hosting solution and the domain registrar.
+We also understood that it’s recommended to separate the web hosting solution and the domain registrar.
 But, what solution should we go with?

-For a web hosting provider, we recommending DreamHost.
-It’s they are global, SSD based, non-EIG and provide a free SSL (by Let’s Encrypt) with great support and uptimes.
-Check out this DreamHost review.
+For a web hosting provider, we recommend DreamHost.
+They are a global, SSD-based, non-EIG hosting service and provide a free SSL (by Let’s Encrypt) with great support and uptimes.
+Check out our DreamHost review.

-As for domain registrar, we are fans of NameCheap, which is an affordable domain service with constant pricing, quick support, features rich and 14-day money-back guarantees.
-Look into the domain registrars review.
+As for domain registrar, we are fans of NameCheap, which is an affordable domain service with constant pricing, quick support, features rich, and 14-day money-back guarantees.
+Look into our domain registrar’s review.